cossacklabs/product-docs/acra/security-controls/masking/_index.md

 # Masking

 Partial column encryption.
-Hides encrypted part from those who don't have right decryption keys.
+Hides encrypted part from clients/AcraServers who don't have right decryption keys.
 In case of decryption failure, encrypted data will be replaced with a placeholder.

+Use cases may include:
+* Credit card numbers (reveal only last N digits)
+* Mobile phone (again, reveal only last N digits, i.e. for recovery purposes)
+* First/last name (mask everything except 1-3 first characters)

 ## AcraServer configuration